-LO (Low Speed): Turn the band away from you to LO and past the delay settings for steady wiping at low speed.
+(Low Speed): For steady wiping at low speed, turn the band away from you to the first solid band past the delay settings.

-HI (High Speed): Turn the band away from you, to HI, and past the delay settings for wiping steady at high speed.
+(High Speed): For high-speed wiping, turn the band to the second solid band past the delay settings.